Derklucas/Harvest/content/index.md

 ---

 ### Investigators
+- Daisy van Ginkel (College of Law and Business)
 - Emil Vogt (College of Antiquities)
 - Hiroshi Takahashi (College of Language, Literature and Arts)
 - Jean-Pierre Piedamour (College of Medicine)